Talk to us today about our Deliberative Engagement approach and find out how you can better engage and collaborate with your community.

 - The relative value of different services to the community

-Challenges for utilities include:
+Challenges for utilities and local government include:

 - How to integrate deep, qualitative insights with broad, quantitative polling of ideas